Visiting the atmospheric Bective Abbey Ruins

 In 1386 men of Irish birth were barred from entering any monasteries and so the community that populated Bective Abbey were Anglo-Norman.

 The cloister which is a covered walkway used for prayer and reflection and the buildings used by the monks for everyday life was re-built in the 15th century.

 A large defensive tower was built above the south range of the abbey in the 15th century, a reflection of troubled times in the English Pale.
-After Bective Abbey and it’s 1600 acres of land was confiscated in 1536, as part-of the campaign by Henry VIII to control the wealth and power of the church, the complex was converted into a great mansion with the insertion new fireplaces, chimneys and large stone windows.
+After Bective Abbey and its 1600 acres of land were confiscated in 1536, as part of the campaign by Henry VIII to control the wealth and power of the church, the complex was converted into a great mansion with the insertion of new fireplaces, chimneys and large stone windows.

 Together with nearby Trim Castle, Bective Abbey was used as a location during the shooting of Mel Gibson’s 1995 historical action-drama movie Braveheart, the Cloister was used for the scene with the Princess and her maid.

 The remains that are now visible at the Abbey date mainly from the 13th to 15th centuries.
 They include the church, chapter house and cloister.
 The cloister ruins are particularly well-preserved and feature pointed, gothic arches typical of Cistercian architecture.